Oak Ridge, Tennessee: Manhattan Project

+In October 1942, the United States Army Corps of Engineers began acquiring approximately 59,000 acre in the Oak Ridge area for the Manhattan Project.
+Due to the project's urgency and secrecy, the Corps' "declaration of taking" was swift and final.
+Many residents came home to find eviction notices on their doors.
+Others found out when their children came home from school with a message from the principal: Senator McKellar wants me to tell you to go home and tell your parents you are going to have to find another place to live."
+There was no further explanation.
+All the students were told was, "The government is going to take your property for the war effort."
+Several families who had moved to the Oak Ridge area after displacement by the Tennessee Valley Authority were displaced again by the Manhattan Project campaign.
+The average price per acre paid was $46.86.

-By March 1943, the COE had removed the area's earlier communities and established fences and checkpoints.
+By March 1943 the Corps had removed the area's earlier communities and established fences and checkpoints.
 Anderson County lost one-seventh of its land and $391,000 in annual property tax revenue.
-The manner by which the Oak Ridge area was acquired by the government created a tense, uneasy relationship between the Oak Ridge complex and the surrounding towns that lasted throughout the Manhattan Project.
+The manner in which the government acquired Oak Ridge created a tense, uneasy relationship between the Oak Ridge complex and the surrounding towns.
 Although the area's original residents were allowed to be buried in existing cemeteries, every coffin was reportedly opened for inspection.

-The Corps' Manhattan Engineer District (MED) managed the acquisition and clearing.
-The K-25, S-50, and Y-12 plants were each built in Oak Ridge to separate the fissile isotope uranium-235 from natural uranium, which consists almost entirely of the isotope uranium-238.
+The Corps' Manhattan Engineer District (MED) managed the acquisition and clearing for what was to be first known as the Clinton Engineer Works.
+The Y-12, K-25, and S-50 plants were each built in Oak Ridge to separate the fissile isotope uranium-235 from natural uranium, which consists almost entirely of the isotope uranium-238.
+The X-10 site, now the site of Oak Ridge National Laboratory, was established as a pilot plant for production of plutonium using the Graphite Reactor, used to develop full-scale plutonium production at the Hanford Site.

 During construction of the electromagnets required for the uranium separation process at the Y-12 site, a shortage of copper forced the MED to borrow 14,700 tons of silver bullion from the United States Treasury as a copper substitute in wire for the electromagnet coils.
-The X-10 site, now the site of Oak Ridge National Laboratory, was established as a pilot plant for production of plutonium using the Graphite Reactor.